 Step 2: Make a Plan

-Research is an excellent first step toward improving your RFP response quality, but you won’t see any benefits to your productivity or collaboration unless you get all your contributors on the same page before you begin writing.
-The best way to do this is to create a content plan and share it with your team.
+Research is an excellent first step toward improving your RFP response quality, but you won’t see any benefits to your productivity or collaboration unless you get all your company contributors on the same page before you begin writing.
+The best way to do this is to create a project plan and share it with your team.

-Your content plan can take any format—such as bulleted list, slide deck, or content storyboard—but should provide an overview of your key proposal themes.
+Your project or content plan can take any format—such as bulleted list, slide deck, or content storyboard—but should provide an overview of your key proposal themes.
 These are the most persuasive reasons your prospect would choose your solution over a competitor, which you uncovered through your research in the previous section.

 You may also want to outline where you’ll repurpose existing content from a past RFP in your proposal (if applicable) and what sections you’ll need to generate net-new content for (which will take more time to triage).